openlawlibrary/taf/docs/setting-up-new-library.md

 ```

-### hosts.json
+### 1hosts.json1

 This is an optional file used to specify information about the hosts.
 The framework will only extract this information
-from the file and does not implement anything related to server configuration.
-An example of this file:
+from the file and does not implement anything related configuring the servers.
+Here is an example of this file:

 ```